TheBlep/Le_Engineer_Blog/README.md

   <img src="https://user-images.githubusercontent.com/44118951/92331221-6f750000-f075-11ea-8096-288bcc957e33.png" alt="Fonts">
 </div>

+- The primary font, [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) was chosen because it is minimal, and easy to read while remaining refined.
+As a font, it gave me the impression of something utilitarian but comfortable.
+Being clear, clean and simple, maintaining the idea of a minimalist aesthetic.
-- The primary font, [Montserrat](https://fonts.google.com/specimen/Montserrat#standard-styles) was chosen because it is standard, plain and informative but not too rigid.
+- The secondary font, [Times new Roman](https://learn.microsoft.com/en-us/typography/font-list/times-new-roman) was chosen because it is standard, plain and informative but not too rigid.
 It looks friendly and conversational but holds a seriousness.
-It is also sans-serif, making it very easily readable throughout different color schemes and complementary to the font used for Headings.
+It is also serif, making it very easily readable throughout different color schemes and complementary to the font used for the blogs.
-- The secondary font, [Julius Sans One](https://fonts.google.com/specimen/Julius+Sans+One#standard-styles) was chosen because it is thin, elegant and refined yet it has flair.
-As a font, it gave me the impression of an art gallery.
-It is sans-serif, so it is clear, clean and simple, maintaining the idea of a minimalist aesthetic.
-It was chosen for headings as it is evident but doesn't distract, keeping the eyes more focused on the photography.
+- Other fonts default to the system-ui CSS font family.
+This uses the default font of the user's operating system, providing a consistent and familiar appearance across different platforms.

 ### Icons
 <div align="center">
   <img src="https://user-images.githubusercontent.com/44118951/92331590-1fe40380-f078-11ea-814b-d15b413f59aa.png" alt="Icons">
 </div>

-- Icons are taken from the [Fontawesome](https://fontawesome.com/) Icon library and are utilised as classes in the `<i>` tag.
+- Icons are taken from the [Fontawesome](https://fontawesome.com/) Icon library.
-- As they are utilised as classes, they can easily be styled using other classes or IDs in the same tag.
-I often used Bootstrap classes to style them uniformly.
-- Icons are utilised in the footer for social account icons and the "scroll-to-top" arrow on the gallery page.
+- Icons are utilised in the footer for social account icons and for now only lead to the main social media website.

 ### Colors
 <div align="center">
   <img src="https://user-images.githubusercontent.com/44118951/92331821-a64d1500-f079-11ea-9ceb-a9b1b85872bd.png" alt="Color Pallette">
 </div>

-- I wanted the site to maintain a minimal aesthetic, colors are very basic and clean for highlighting the photos.
+- I wanted the site to maintain a minimal and dark aesthetic, colors pop on the black background but remain, clean to highlight the content of the images and text.
-- The primary color used is black.
-This is used to create a stark contrast with the colors of the photos, drawing the eyes and focus on them.
+- The primary color used is rich black, avoiding the designers bane of full black.
+This is used to create a comfortable veiwing experiance I have come to personally love.
+This not only helps to ease strain on the eyes but draw them directly from the logo to the content.
 This removes distraction, a common practice in theatre, cinemas, etc. White is often used in galleries but has more to do with lighting and reflection.
 On most computer screens, wherein the light is emitted from the screen, black is a better choice.
-- One accent color was chosen, the green to give a thematic connection to nature, the outdoors and travel.
-A little bit more than black and white is necessary to have an impact.
+- Two accent colors were chosen, the blue to give a welcoming introduction and red to make the color contrast as well as make unmistakable the button highlights.
+These color choices are necessary to have an impact and lead the reader on this very dark background.
-- Text is primarily written in white to contrast on the bold color backgrounds of the primary and accent colors.
+- Text is primarily written in off-white to contrast on the dark color backgrounds of the primary and accent colors.
-- Finally, a neutral grey color is used for the footer to set it apart from the other elements on the site.

-### Images
+### Blogs
 <div align="center">
   <img src="https://user-images.githubusercontent.com/44118951/92332253-c7633500-f07c-11ea-8f9e-a5f03b0fe1da.png" alt="Images">
 </div>

-- The site has a heavy focus on image use, using full-size quality images for exhibition purposes.
+- The site has a heavy focus on blogs, using full-size quality images to draw in th veiwer.
-- As such, the images use a script while loading that blurs thumbnails and swaps in the full quality image when fully loaded.
-- In the main gallery, images are displayed in three columns responsively, so they can easily be seen on any size device.
+- In the main gallery, blogs are displayed in three columns responsively, so they can easily be seen on any size device.
-- Clicking on a small image will open up a full-page modal that displays the image in detail.
+- Clicking on a blog will open up a full-page modal that displays the image alongside the blog content, in detail.
-- The images will automatically space themselves vertically within the column, so the gallery height is even.
+- The image and text will automatically space themselves vertically within the column, so the blog remains reable.
-- Images will swap out on selecting another country, resetting the loading blur feature and changing URLs.

 ### Styling
-- For this project I have utilised Bootstrap 4.5 source files to override their class defaults to my liking, making customisation much easier.
+- For this project I have utilised Bootstrap 5.3 source files to override their class defaults to my liking, making customisation much easier.
 The entire site can be restyled with a single switch in the code.
-- The primary and secondary colors have been applied to bootstrap classes for easy use across the site.
-- Using the SASS, sharp-edged boxes have been applied by default, taking advantage of the features.
-- Responsive text sizing has also been enabled using SASS.
+- Utilizing CSS, all images on the home page have rounded corners on the top, providing a comfortable enterance to the page, contrast to the harsh and often unappealing nature of sharp corners.
-- As the site has a beeline focus on use, links on each page are re-used to direct the user to either the Gallery or the Contact page no matter where they look.
+- As the site has a beeline focus on use, links on each page are re-used to direct the user to eitherthe home page for other blogs or the collaberation page.
-- Animations are utilised for smoothness in certain transitions, such as when a new country is selected in the gallery or on the Travel Gallery link.
+- Interactivity is paramount to any blog and as such, comments are spread and easially accessable to logged in users, providing a place to share thoughts and exchange opinions.

 ----